 DigiPen’s main campus is located in the city of Redmond, Washington about 16 miles east of Seattle.
 In addition to being the home of leading technology companies such as Microsoft and Nintendo, Redmond has numerous hotels, shopping centers, and local attractions as well as outdoor opportunities such as hiking and bicycling.
-We are fortunate enough to have resouces from college DigiPen Institute of Technology.
+We are fortunate enough to have resources from the college DigiPen Institute of Technology at our disposal.

 For morning classes, all Young Explorer (grades K-3) and Junior (grades 4-7) students must be escorted by their parents and checked into their classrooms.
 Teen (grades 8-12) students may check themselves in.
 If a teen has younger siblings in our program, they may also escort and check them into class.
 Students will not be allowed into their classrooms more than 5 minutes before the start of class as teachers will be preparing their classrooms.

 Please arrive promptly to pick your students up from their classroom when class ends.

 All Young Explorers must be signed out from their classroom by an authorized adult who was listed on their Pick-Up Authorization Form during the registration process.
 Adults checking out Young Explorers may be asked for photo ID to confirm they are authorized to pick up the student.
 If someone comes to pick up your child and they are neither listed on the Pick-Up Authorization Form, you will be contacted to verify pick-up authorization.
 Young Explorer students will NOT be released to anyone who is not authorized to pick them up.
 Juniors are allowed to be signed out by an adult they recognize/are comfortable with.
 Teen students may sign themselves out of the classroom.
 Teen students may check out their younger siblings; please make sure to include them on the Pick-Up Authorization Form.
 To review or add authorized adults, please contact the administration team at (425) 629-5007 or email@example.com